miguno/avro-hadoop-starter/README.md

 avro-hadoop-starter
 ===================

-Example MapReduce jobs n Java, Hadoop Streaming, Pig and Hive that read and/or write data in Avro format.
+Example MapReduce jobs in Java, Hadoop Streaming, Pig and Hive that read and/or write data in Avro format.

 ---